 - EMDR Therapy

-I have also received trained in Jungian Therapy, Psychodynamic Psychotherapy, Trauma-Focused Cognitive Behavioral Therapy (TF-CBT), Solution-Focused Therapy, Somatic Experiencing, Experiential Focusing, Motivational Interviewing, 12-Step Recovery, Dialectical Behavioral Therapy (DBT) and the Sanctuary Model.
+I have also received training in Trauma-Focused Cognitive Behavioral Therapy (TF-CBT), Solution-Focused Therapy, Experiential Focusing, Jungian Therapy, Psychodynamic Psychotherapy, Motivational Interviewing, 12-Step Recovery, Dialectical Behavioral Therapy (DBT) and the Sanctuary Model.